notofonts/noto-docs/src/miniarticles/NotoSerifTamil.md

 # Noto Serif Tamil

-Noto Serif Tamil is a serif design for texts in the Tamil script.
+Noto Serif Tamil is a modulated (“serif”) design for texts in the Tamil script.

 Noto Serif Tamil has multiple weights and widths, contains 222 glyphs, 10 OpenType features, and supports 147 characters from 5 Unicode blocks: Tamil, Basic Latin, General Punctuation, Devanagari, Grantha.